 utl::stre

-stre (aka STRing Expansions) module contains efficient implementations of most commonly used string utility-functions.
+utl::stre (aka string expansions) header contains implementations of most commonly used string utils.

 Definitions